 “During his tenure at Pepperdine in the Office of the General Counsel, Tom earned a reputation among the leaders of the University as a strong litigator, a wise counselor, and an independent and creative thinker,” says Phil Phillips (’88, JD ’92), chief operating officer and senior vice president for administration at Pepperdine.
 “Importantly, Tom earned the trust of his colleagues as an excellent attorney and one fully committed to his Christian faith and Pepperdine’s mission.”

-Knudsen has worked in higher education law since 2007 and brings special expertise in the field of Christian higher education, having served as the inaugural general counsel for California Lutheran University and as Pepperdine’s associate general counsel and deputy general counsel for 15 years prior to that.
+Knudsen has worked in higher education law since 2007 and brings special expertise in the field of Christian higher education, having served as the inaugural general counsel for California Lutheran University in Thousand Oaks and as Pepperdine’s associate general counsel and deputy general counsel for 15 years prior to that.